 Easter Bunnies everywhere!

 With Easter approaching, I figured bunnies were necessary!
 On a recent shopping trip to Homegoods, I picked up this adorable burlap banner and I love the way it picks up the green from the tulips.
 Such a great find and the burlap feels very farmhouse inspired to me.
-In addition to the banner, I added two white bunnies from my collection.
-For years, I have been using them to decorate for spring and for Easter.

 After participating in a recent Easter Blog Hop, I realized I need to step it up with my bunny collection.
 As soon as the Easter merchandise goes on sale, I think I will be adding to my collection!